thibaultduponchelle/perlres/CONTRIBUTING.md

 Emojies does not always have a meaning for instance for **CMS** software I use :memo: :pencil2: :clipboard: and friends...

-Sometimes I use something else related to the software itself : **ACT** has a seat because it's related to conferences and people sitting in a room to listen talks.
+Sometimes I use something else related to the software itself : **ACT** has a :seat: because it's related to conferences and people sitting in a room to listen talks.

 Another example is webframeworks that are generaly are animals (because I needed a lot of different emojies and they are cool).